jrtechs/NodeJSBlog/blogContent/posts/data-science/lets-build-a-genetic-algorithm.md

 ## Evaluate Fitness

 Like all optimization problems, you need a way to evaluate the performance of a particular solution.
-Essentially you have to create a function which takes in a chromosome and compute the "badness" of it.
+The cost function takes in a chromosome and evaluates how close it got to the ideal solution.
-For this particular example it is just computing the [Manhattan Distance](https://en.wiktionary.org/wiki/Manhattan_distance) to a random 2D point.
+This particular example it is just computing the [Manhattan Distance](https://en.wiktionary.org/wiki/Manhattan_distance) to a random 2D point.
-I chose two dimensions because it is easy to graph, however, a real application may have dozens of chromosomes.
+I chose two dimensions because it is easy to graph, however, real applications may have dozens of genes on each chromosome.

 ```javascript
 let costx = Math.random() * 10;